BoriLlana/AnimeFaceGenerator/README.md

 `from datasets import load_dataset`
 `dataset = load_dataset("DrishtiSharma/Anime-Face-Dataset")`

-You may need to install datasets too: `pip install datasets`
+You may need to install datasets too: `pip install datasets` into your terminal or `!pip install datasets` into your python notebooks.